 The Graduate Mathematics Association is an organization of graduate students in the Department of Mathematics at the University of Florida promoting a sense of community among the graduate students in the Department as well as overseeing and organizing various activities.

 These activities include the graduate student colloquium, departmental picnics, and the election of representatives to the Graduate Student Council and departmental committees.

 Time: Period 9 (4:05 – 4:55 pm)

-As always, there will be pizza and soda, as well as *gasp* socializing.
+As always, there will be food and refreshments, as well as *gasp* socializing.

 |Vice President||John Streeseemail@example.com|